 UB-Lab 2C - The velocity vector profiler

-The UB-Lab 2C profiler allows accurate quasi-instantaneous co-located two (2C) components velocity profiles measurements from the laboratory.
+The UB-Lab 2C profiler measures accurate quasi-instantaneous co-located two (2C) components velocity profiles in the laboratory.

 - High spatial and temporal resolution